 - Article-based questions

-Often, the type of question on the AP Environmental Science exam corresponds to a particular science practice2 as outlined in the AP Environmental Science course and description (CED).
-For example, article-based questions usually require you to apply science practice 3; however, this is not always true since some article-based questions can require you to use science practice 4 or 7.
+The type of question often aligns with a specific science practice outlined in the AP Environmental Science course and description (CED).
+For example, article-based questions generally require you to apply Science Practice 3, although some may involve Science Practice 4 or 7.

 How to Approach AP Environmental Science Multiple-Choice Questions